Jesschuck/exercise-class/README.md

 13. Receive decimal numbers until the user inputs 0 and calculate the arithmetic mean.
 14. Calculate the factorial of a number provided by the user using a loop.
 15. Generate and display the first 10 numbers of the Fibonacci sequence.

+## Add new reinforcement exercises

+- Inside the `exercisesrefor` folder I added reinforcement exercises for conditionals and repetition loops.